rahmedd/game-selfie-capacitor/README.md

 # gameboy-selfie

-Ported from https://github.com/robozevel/gameboy-selfie to run on Android using Capacitor JS.
+Run gameboy selfie on Android using Capacitor JS.

+This is a fork of https://github.com/robozevel/gameboy-selfie.
+Thanks Robozevel